flinker-app/docs/README.md

 > No files or data are transferred or uploaded anywhere.
 All processing is handled directly within SharePoint and Teams, ensuring full privacy and security.

 ### Quick Start Guide
-Begin your Flinker experience here.
-Learn how to install, configure, and use Microsoft 365 Add-ons effectively with step-by-step instructions.
+Begin your experience here.
+Learn how to install, configure, and use the 100 private and secure Microsoft 365 Add-ons effectively with step-by-step instructions.

 ### Our Apps